th7mo/notes/websites.md

 isPublic: true
 ---

-A collection of websites with a simular concept to [th7mo.com](https://th7mo.com) I like (in no particular order):
+A collection of websites with a similar concept to [th7mo.com](https://th7mo.com) I like (in no particular order):

 * [heracl.es](https://heracl.es/)